Human FAQ: Basics

 Is there a browser extension?

 Yes.
-The Mnemolog Chrome extension can capture conversations directly from Claude, ChatGPT, Gemini, and Grok, run the same PII scan, and archive to Mnemolog via the API.
-It preserves turn order and role labels before upload, and you can still review/redact on the site afterward.
+The extension captures conversations directly from supported AI sites and archives them through the API.
+It preserves turn order and role labels before upload, and you can still review/redact afterward.

 Get the Chrome extension